upperlinecode/front-end-student-materials/06-p5js/02b-variables.md

 age = age + 1;
 ```

 That's another thing about variables that doesn't make sense from math class.
 Of course `age` would never be equal to `age + 1`.
-The difference is, here, the equals sign doesnt't mean the one side *equals* the other, it's about *assigning* the value on the right to the variable on the left.
+The difference is that here the equals sign doesn't mean the one side *equals* the other, it's about *assigning* the value on the right to the variable on the left.
 We are actually saying that the new value of `age` should be assigned to whatever the current value is + 1, which is just what we wanted to say.
 Note that *we never used the word `var`*, the variable was already declared and only had to be re-assigned a new value.

 This is a really common thing in programming, increasing, or *incrementing*, a variable.
 It's so common there's even a shortcut for it.
 Writing `age += 1` is *exactly the same* as `age = age + 1`.